In this guide, I will take you through from start to finish on how to set up your very own Raspberry Pi time-lapse setup.

 Next, we will need to schedule the script to run so we can run this over x amount of time allowing us to capture hundreds or thousands worth of pictures.

 Let’s open the cron table for editing by entering the following.

 sudo crontab –e

-Once in scroll down to the bottom where you will some nice column headers that look like below.
+Once in, scroll down to the bottom where you will find some helpful column headers that look like below.
 These are your guide for setting a cron job.